gvwilson/sdxjs/src/pattern-matching/index.md

 [% figure slug="pattern-matching-regex-objects" img="figures/regex-objects.svg" alt="Implementing regex with objects" caption="Using nested objects to match regular expressions." %]

-The first step in implementing this is is to write test cases, which forces us to define the syntax we are going to support:
+The first step in implementing this is to write test cases, which forces us to define the syntax we are going to support:

 [% excerpt file="regex-initial/regex-complete.js" %]